TheLogeek/Chat-Room/README.md

 - Connect all Client devices to the host via WiFi.

-- Run client.py on all client device.
+- Run client.py on all client devices.

 - Get the IP address of the host and enter it on all client devices.